angular/angular/aio/content/guide/set-document-title.md

 # Set the document title

-Your app should be able to make the browser title bar say whatever you want it to say.
+Your application should be able to make the browser title bar say whatever you want it to say.
 This cookbook explains how to do it.

 See the <live-example name="set-document-title"></live-example>.